persapiens/Course/HW/HW1-A.md

 In your repository, have your code, link to a screencast.

-The assignment is due Friday, Jan 25th at midnight.
+The assignment is due Friday, Jan 25th before midnight.

 ## Evaluation